This is the Most Common Question and Comment:

 We already know from research in Great Britain, that even after drivers pass their test, the rules of the road are gradually being forgotten.
 This causes accidents.
 Drivers who don’t know and follow the rules is a danger to themselves and to others.

 Surveys also show that drivers who end up in accidents tend to blame somebody or something else.
 These drivers consider themselves more skillful and safer than they are.
 When involved in an accident, 80% believe that the other party could have done something to prevent the accident.
-In reality, most drivers made a mistake due to lack of driving experience and/or knowledge about rules.
+Most drivers made a mistake due to lack of driving experience and/or knowledge about rules.

 We all know that new drivers are less able to recognize and detect risk, mainly due to lack of experience and knowledge about potential hazards.
 That is why we have a Graduated Licensing System (GDL) in United States.
 The system helps young drivers to gain experience before they can drive without a supervising driver.